 Love and Politics

 As a teenager in 1754, Molly accompanied a delegation of Mohawk elders to Philadelphia.
-This was probably part of her training to become a clan matron.
+This was probably part of her training to become a Clan Mother.
 The elders discussed fraudulent land transactions.

 About this time, Molly met Sir William Johnson, hero of Crown Point in the French and Indian War and superintendent of Indian affairs for the northern colonies.
 Mohawks respected Johnson for his honest dealing with them and his mastery of their language.
 Johnson was a successful colonial trader and one of the richest men in the colonies.